apache/openwhisk-apigateway/doc/v1/management_interface_v1.md

-Management Interface
+Management Interface v1
 ==============
-The following defines the interface for managing APIs and Tenants.
-These endpoints are exposed to port 9000.
+The following defines the v1 interface for managing APIs and Tenants.
+These endpoints are exposed on port 9000.

 ## APIs